Ashland-jp/README/README.md

 - 👋 Hello!, I’m Ashland S.
-- 👀 I’m interested in blockchain development, skateboarding and drifting my 240sx!
+- 👀 I’m interested in blockchain development, cyber security, skateboarding and drifting my 240sx!
-- 🌱 I’m currently learning JavaScript, Solidity as well as some HTML and CSS
+- 🌱 I’m currently practicing for my Linux+ certification.
+I want to become an Ethical Hacker!
 - 💞️ I’m looking to collaborate on anything! just looking to learn as much as possible!
 - 📫 How to reach me... @Ashland_S13 on Instagram, @Ashland_Media on Twitter